Skip to content

 3. Therapy

-• Dialectical behavioral therapy (DBT): DBT mainly incorporates skill training to help clients better manage and tolerate emotional distress.
-Additionally, DBT can assist with problem-solving strategies that help an individual identify and replace maladaptive behaviors with more effective ones.
+• Dialectical behavior therapy (DBT): DBT mainly incorporates skill training to help clients better manage and tolerate emotional distress.
+Additionally, DBT can assist with problem-solving strategies to identify and replace maladaptive behaviors with more effective alternatives.

-• Behavior therapy: The focus with behavior therapy is turning negative, unwanted behaviors into positive ones.6 With children, parents can utilize a reward system that promotes specific behaviors.6.
-Additionally, this can also help the parent change their behaviors, as well.6
+• Behavior therapy: Behavior therapy focuses on turning negative, unwanted behaviors into positive ones.
+For example, parents can create a reward system that promotes specific behaviors.7 Parents can also learn how their behavior impacts their children, promoting a healthy parent-child relationship.

 Inflow App – Inflow is the #1 science-based app to help you manage your ADHD.
 Their support system helps you understand your neurodiverse brain, and build lifelong skills.
 Free Trial